Why Our Brains Love Sugar - And Why Our Bodies Don't

 Nora Volker, a researcher at the National Institutes for Drug Abuse has shown, using brain imaging, that there are similarities in the brains of obese people and those of drug addicts and alcoholics.
 This is indirect evidence, as we don’t know that sugar consumption caused this effect.

 - Nicole Avena, Ph.D., a Princeton researcher has shown that rats deprived of food for 12 hours and then given sucrose added to their regular food on a regular basis showed signs of bingeing, and increased searching for the sucrose (craving), These effects continued even after the sucrose had been withdrawn for one month.
 Withdrawal also occurred including symptoms of depression, anxiety, and increased aggression.
 Interestingly, the rats did not become obese — they cut down on regular food to compensate for the sucrose.
 Also, these effects were not shown in rats deprived of food and given just their regular food without sucrose.

-- While we don’t know for sure that the same effects would occur in humans as animals, it is possible that eating too much sugary foods could lead to cravings, withdrawal, tolerance (needing more to get an effect) and preoccupation with finding the favored food.
-For me, this suggests the need to cut down on added sugar in all of its processed forms, and start substituting with the natural sugars found in fruit that do not have these toxic effects.
+- While we don’t know for sure that the same effects would occur in humans as animals, it is possible that eating too many sugary foods could lead to cravings, withdrawal, tolerance (needing more to get an effect), and preoccupation with finding the favored food.
+For me, this suggests the need to cut down on added sugar in all of its processed forms and start substituting it with the natural sugars found in fruit that do not have these toxic effects.
 Overcoming any kind of addiction or unhealthy habit takes time and commitment.
 In the next post, I will suggest some strategies that work.